shish/hyperapp-mqtt/README.md

 HyperApp MQTT
 =============

-Very WIP
+Very WIP, see github issues for TODOs

-See github issues for TODOs
+A hyperapp `Subscriber` to connect to a MQTT-over-websockets server (eg Mosquitto) and react to received messages; and an `Effect` to send messages.

 Usage:
 ------